 However, 0% in physical gold is the standard for the over 100,000 people we speak with every year, which reflects the picture out there.
 Why do so few people own any amount of gold?
 The reason is simple: Wall Street doesn’t sell physical gold (we’ll get to gold ETFs in another article).
 The pushback to gold appears in the financial media, the paid and published research on behalf of Wall Street firms, and the training they provide or, rather, don’t provide to financial advisors, aka Wall Street brokers.

-So, how come we have avoided gold, doing the exact opposite of what all your ancestors did for over 5,000 years?
+So, how come we have avoided gold, doing the exact opposite of what your ancestors did for over 5,000 years?
 It starts with how Wall Street interprets diversification.

 Diversification or “till death do us part”